trinhcon/CSC301-Upendo-Honey/docs/deliverable-1/planning.md

 * Honey Companies and Organizations that want to advertise where their product is stored and inform their customers with interesting stories to entice them into buying their product
 * Honey manufacturers who would like to build awareness of organic honey production to support workforce wages and communities built on the market.

+An example persona for a customer of Upendo [here](https://app.flowmapp.com/share/e3117da4390acbb8c1ea0f13cc42a0d0/personas/14239/)

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?